mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-5-3-hosting_jekyll_blog_on_github_pages.markdown

 First, You must create a new `repository` on you `github` account and provide its name as you `username` followed by `.github.io` i.e as `user_name.github.io`.

-Second, Change directory to you blog and follow these steps.
+Second, Change directory to your blog and push you blog.

 {% highlight ruby %}
 git init